Prometheus-X-association/lrs-gateway/docs/design-document.md

 - synchronize PLRS data with external LRS (regular or ponctual push)

-- local access to data for edge computing
+- local access to data for edge computing (feature available in second version)

 **Value-added:**